 That change is less and less palatable to me

 When that replication of highly specific and individualised art styles became a thing I thought it was a really sad direction for AI imagery to go in, and missed (for me) the wonder of it.
-That aspect still doesn’t breach current copyright law, strictly speaking.
+Whether that breaches current copyright law in debatable, and we’ll need to await the outcome of various law suits to know for sure.
 But it was a terrible direction for the thing to go in, and the strict adherence to copyright law is becoming increasingly beside the point.

 I’ll confess my vexation at two things: